 Parish Council Processes

-The Parish Council has appointed a team who will meet independently to review all planning applications prior to them being considered by the full Council.
+The Parish Council has appointed a working group of Parish Councillors who will meet independently to review all planning applications prior to them being considered by the Parish Council.
 This group of Councillors will receive the details of the application from the clerk.
 They will then consider the application and fill in the Assessment Form and Consultation Response, ready for consideration at the next Parish Council.
 It is at this time, that residents concerned have the opportunity to make their views known.

 The Parish Council will send in its response, taking into account the information gathered by the planning team.

 For those applications which the determination date is before the next Parish Council meeting, for example, the summer holidays, the Parish Council has delegated authority to the clerk in conjunction with the planning team, to respond.

 In all cases, any application which is considered controversial or strategically important by the working group, clerk and/or chairman, the village will be notified and given the opportunity to respond.

 Selby District Council currently write to all residents who they consider will be affected by the application, making them aware of their rights, timescales and how to respond.